Momentum fraction and hard scale dependence of double parton scattering: Results and predictions

 The final ingredient in our analysis is the shape of the Gaussian variance function $B(x, \mu)$.
 In particular, it indicates whether the two partons are, on average, close or far apart in transverse space.
 We use the following function with four parameters ($\beta$, $\gamma_1$, $\gamma_2$, and $\kappa$):

-This parameterization is inspired by Gribov diffusion for large $Q^2$ and small $x$~\cite{Brodsky:1994kf} and our previous work on valence or sea quarks~\cite{Huayra:2023gio}.
+This parameterization is inspired by Gribov diffusion for small $x$ and for large $\mu$~\cite{Gribov:1973jg, Brodsky:1994kf} and our previous work on valence or sea quarks~\cite{Huayra:2023gio}.
 The parameter $\gamma_1$ governs the low-$x$ behavior restricted by the Heaviside function to the region $x \leq x_0 = 0.001$, while $\gamma_2$ characterizes an additional separation for (valence) partons at momentum fractions larger than $x_v = 0.01$.
 The final term, proportional to $\kappa$, introduces a logarithmic dependence on the scale $\mu$, representing the scale evolution of the variance due to QCD dynamics.
 By dimensional considerations, we define the reference scale as $\mu_0 = 1$\,GeV.

 In order to determine the coefficients $\beta$, $\gamma_1$, $\gamma_2$, and $\kappa$, we fit Eq.~\ref{eq:sigmaeff} to the available experimental data~\cite{CDF:1993sbj, CDF:1997yfa, ATLAS:2013aph, D0:2014owy, D0:2014vql, CMS:2013huw, D0:2015rpo, CMS:2015wcf, ATLAS:2016rnd, LHCb:2015wvu, ATLAS:2016ydt, LHCb:2016wuo, Lansberg:2017chq, Lansberg:2019adr, CMS:2019jcb, CMS:2021lxi, CMS:2022pio, ALICE:2023lsn, Leontsinis:2022cyi, LHCb:2023qgu, LHCb:2023ybt}.
 The data comprise various final states, such as $J/\psi$, $\Upsilon$, jets, photons, and $Z$ and $W$ bosons, from the CDF, D0, ALICE, ATLAS, CMS, and LHCb experiments; thus, we perform a global fit.